R4r3s/Steam-Game-Profitability-Calculator-For-Argentina/README.md

 ## Note

 - The script uses a `regionPriceRatio` variable, which you can manually update with the appropriate value for your region if needed.
-- Ensure that your browser allows CORS (Cross-Origin Resource Sharing) for the script to fetch data from Steam's API.

 Enjoy using the Steam Game Profitability Calculator For Argentina!